Comparison January 17, 2026

 Webhook history Limited (paid plans) Yes (all plans)

-Works offline No Yes (replay cached webhooks)
+Works offline No Partial (replay cached webhooks)

-Good for demos Yes No
+Good for demos Yes Yes

 Good for debugging Okay Excellent